Garrett, IN Water Heater Installation

 How a New Water Heater Is Installed

 Installing a new water heater is a multi-step process that requires precision, expertise, and attention to safety.
-At T&T Plumbing & Heating, Inc., we follow a detailed procedure to ensure your new water heater performs efficiently and safely for years to come.
+At T&T Plumbing & Heating, Inc., we follow all manufacturer’s instructions, as well as a detailed procedure to ensure your new water heater performs efficiently and safely for years to come.
 Here’s a breakdown of what happens during a professional installation:

 1. Initial Assessment and Removal of the Old Unit